Valle de Guadalupe: Wineries

 The Valle de Guadalupe's elevation and microclimate make it ideally suited for winemaking.
 In 2023, there were 150 wineries along the Valle's Ruta del Vino (Wine Route).
 Collectively, they account for 70 percent of all Mexico's wines.

 Since the 1990s the Association of Winemakers of Baja California holds the Fiestas de la Vendimia (Wine Harvest Festival) in the Valle of Guadalupe and the town of Ensenada every year in August.
 The celebration includes wine tasting sessions, concerts and soirées, and samplings of regional cuisine and Mexican wines.
 Since 2017, the region has also held an annual festival in October.

 Wine tasting is available year-round, and several of the wineries have built up-market restaurant/tasting establishments aimed specifically at tourists from the United States.
 A winery tour is usually included on cruise ships that stop at Ensenada.

 There are over 100 wineries in the Valle de Guadalupe.

 Culinary scene

 Many wineries in the Valle de Guadalupe have "campestre" restaurants on site that serve farm-to-table cuisine.
 Diego Hernández headed up Corazón de Tierra, rated by William Reed Business Media as one of Latin America's 50 best restaurants, before the COVID-19 pandemic caused it to close.
 Chef Javier Plascencia founded Finca de Altozano and Drew Deckman continues to operate Deckman's en el Mogor.
-The area is a center of Baja Med cuisine, but traditional eateries such as the famous La Cocina de Doña Esthela remain very popular.
+The area is a center of Baja Med cuisine.
+More recent additions include Ojá Valle, a Kumeyaay-inspired restaurant that opened in 2022.
+Traditional eateries such as La Cocina de Doña Esthela remain very popular.